tscanlin/next-export/README.md

 # next-export

-Export next.js sites to be served statically.
+Export [next.js](https://github.com/zeit/next.js/) sites to be served statically.
 By default this outputs to a `sites` directory in the root of your project.
-Huge thank you to @matthewmueller for getting the initial PR going for this functionality!
+Huge thank you to @matthewmueller for getting the initial PR going for this functionality (in: [#1576](https://github.com/zeit/next.js/pull/1576))!

 ## Getting Started